writingteacher/rob-whyte/education/readme.md

 #### eMBA
 ##### [Quantic University](https://quantic.edu/){:target="_blank" rel="noopener"} (01/21 - 04/22)
 On my way to completing an eMBA with this unique online program.
-Here is a [sample](biz-plan-sample.pdf){:target="_blank" rel="noopener"} from the Capstoen business plan project.
+Here is a [sample](biz-plan-sample.pdf){:target="_blank" rel="noopener"} from the Capstone business plan project.
 <br />

 #### M.Sc.
 Planning